コンテンツにスキップ

 My personal favorite is Instagram.

-The first images in each post were all consistent, making me feel like I was looking at an illustrated book or a specimen, which appealed to my collector's heart.
+The first images in each post were consistent, making it feel like I was looking at an illustrated book or specimen, which really appealed to my collector's heart.

-In addition, on the YouTube channel, Sano takes the lead in collecting insects with children, as well as learning about the ecology of various living creatures, and sharing information that is useful in our daily lives and for children's education.
+In addition, on the YouTube channel, Sano takes the lead in collecting insects with children, and you can learn about the ecology of various creatures, as well as information that is useful in our daily lives and in children's education.

 What's more, there are even sub-channels.

-I also have a blog, Twitter, and TikTok.
+There's also a blog, Twitter, and even TikTok.

 The Kannonzaki Natural History Museum is truly impressive!